[Photograph by Literary and Media Committee, TAPMI]

-Gerd Gigerenzer, a sixty nine year German psychologist who has been studying how humans make decisions for most of his career, doesn't think so.
+Gerd Gigerenzer, a sixty-nine year old German psychologist who has been studying how humans make decisions for most of his career, doesn't think so.
 In the real world, rules of thumb not only work well, they also perform better than complex models, he says.
 We shouldn’t turn our noses up on heuristics, we should embrace them.

 An adaptive toolbox